adefee/Joker-ESO/README.md

 ## Update Roadmap
 Always accepting requests, suggestions, etc. Here are a few things currently on the roadmap:

+- **[In Progress, Coming Soon!]**: Optionally hide jokes you've already seen,
+- **[In Progress, Coming Soon!]**: Fun & customizable burns,
+- **[In Progress, Coming Soon!]**: Cheesy, customizable pickup lines,
+- **[In Progress]**: Add GUI options in Addon settings
+- **[In Progress]**: Add filters to /joke (e.g. '/joke argonian' to pull a random joke about an Argonian)
+- **[Added v1.1.0]**: ESO jokes, quotes, & canon references (more always being added)
+- Add your own jokes (locally),
+- Automated submission of jokes to be included in the addon for everyone,
-- Popular TV show references & jokes (GoT, Billions, The Walking Dead, Grey's Anatomy, etc etc etc),
+- Popular TV show references & jokes (GoT, Billions, The Walking Dead, Grey's Anatomy, etc - always taking requests),
-- Fun riddles and mindtwisters,
+- Fun riddles and mindtwisters (including interactive)
-- Add GUI options in Addon settings to enable/disable
+- Other fun (and maybe a little useful) utility commands,
+- ... and lots of other stuff even further in the future (plus any requests from users)

 ## Contributing